skyserpent/cakephp-oauth2-demo/README.md

 NOTICE
 ======
+Project is not maintained any longer.
+Feel welcome to fork and continue development.

-A very early stage project.
+An early stage project.
 Make sure you specifically set up your app in "http://localhost/oauthapp" directory.
 As of right now, I am trying to get the user credentials to work in conjunction with CakePHP's system.
 Once that's complete, I will refactor the code design.